Optimisation of time-ordered processes in the finite and asymptotic regime: Implementation of optimization of sequential models

 \subsection{Extracting value functions for the one-tick-sequences and finding optimal automata}

-In order to extract value functions that are suitable for further treatment, simplifications of the output of the polynomial optimisation (from~\ref{app:implementation1}) is desirable.
+In order to extract value functions that are suitable for further treatment, simplifications of the output of the polynomial optimization (from App.~\ref{app:implementation1}) is desirable.
 Here it is useful to impose any symmetries and additional knowledge regarding the structure of the problem at hand.
 This may allow us, for instance, to impose that certain monomials share the same coefficient and thus to reduce the number of independent variables.

-In cases where there are redundant variables involved, we can further realise this by inspecting the value functions.
+In cases where there are redundant variables involved, we can further realize this by inspecting the value functions.
 If we had for instance chosen an implementation of the problem that additionally involves the variables $P(0,1|0)$ and $P(0,1|1)$, we could find value functions that don't involve and of the monomials containing them.
-The other way around, we can check that we indeed need all variables used in the implementation of Appendix~\ref{app:implementation1}, more precisely, while we could remove e.g.\ $P(0,0|1)$ or $P(1,0|1)$ in the $d=2$, $L=3$ case, these are needed for higher $L$.
+The other way around, we can check that we indeed need all variables used in the implementation of App.~\ref{app:implementation1}, more precisely, while we could remove e.g.\ $P(0,0|1)$ or $P(1,0|1)$ in the $d=2$, $L=3$ case, these are needed for higher $L$.

-As the numerical optimisation tends to assign non-zero values to all optimisation variables, it is further useful to simplify the value functions by eliminating irrelevant monomials, meaning setting their coefficients to zero.
-It turns out that this works well for the problem at hand when following a heuristic procedure by first computing the optimum $P^{\rm d *}_{\rm max}$ and then iterating the following two steps: \begin{itemize} \item Fix a threshold $\nu$ and set all coefficients of the $V_k$ smaller than $\nu$ to zero for the next optimisation.
-If there are no such coefficients, increase $\nu$. \item Solve the problem of optimising $P^{\rm d}_{\rm max}$ and check that the optimal value is still $P^{\rm d *}_{\rm max}$.
+As the numerical optimization tends to assign non-zero values to all optimization variables, it is further useful to simplify the value functions by eliminating irrelevant monomials, meaning setting their coefficients to zero.
+It turns out that this works well for the problem at hand when following a heuristic procedure by first computing the optimum $P^{\rm d *}_{\rm max}$ and then iterating the following two steps: \begin{itemize} \item Fix a threshold $\nu$ and set all coefficients of the $V_k$ smaller than $\nu$ to zero for the next optimization.
+If there are no such coefficients, increase $\nu$. \item Solve the problem of optimizing $P^{\rm d}_{\rm max}$ and check that the optimal value is still $P^{\rm d *}_{\rm max}$.
 If not, put coefficients back until recovering $P^{\rm d *}_{\rm max}$. \end{itemize}

 After this procedure the polynomials can then further be adjusted manually, e.g.\ by requiring that certain coefficients are equal.